-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Maura Allen/Maura Allen

-For centuries, the stories, images and ethos of the American West have been dominated by men—the lone cowboy, the hardworking rancher—with women relegated to the role of romantic ingénue or rodeo queen.
-Women’s roles and responsibilities in the West are (and were) significant, but rarely documented or celebrated.
-That blind spot is surprising considering the history of photography and settling of the American West are inextricably linked.
-In my project “Natural Order” I seek to right the balance by telling a different story, one with women of the West in their rightful place, front and center.
+For centuries, the stories, images and ethos of the American West have been dominated by men — the lone cowboy, the hard-working rancher — with women relegated to the role of romantic ingenue or rodeo queen.
+Women’s roles and responsibilities in the West are (and were) significant but rarely documented or celebrated.
+That blind spot is surprising, considering that the history of photography and the settling of the American West are inextricably linked.
+In my project “Natural Order,” I seek to right the balance by telling a different story, one with women of the West in their rightful place, front and center.
 MauraAllenPhotography.com

 Maura Allen/Maura Allen

 “Nod of Recognition” is a series of portraits of strangers captured on the streets of New York.
-I walk, observe, and photograph people, following the path of light as it moves around the city.
+I walk, observe and photograph people, following the path of light as it moves around the city.
 I highlight a moment in time juxtaposed against today’s incessant world.
 I use the light and composition to frame the subject in this found setting.
 I attempt to capture authentic moments when my subject is unaware of my presence.
-The people in my photographs all project a characteristic, gesture, or physical trait that I recognize in myself.
-This series is a composite of pieces of myself – a self-portrait. bjanelevinephotography.com
+The people in my photographs all project a characteristic, gesture or physical trait that I recognize in myself.
+This series is a composite of pieces of myself — a self-portrait. bjanelevinephotography.com

-“Conversations with Myself,” a body of work in which I assume the roles of assorted women, from the era of my birth, 1950’s, donning garments that previously belonged to a close relation.
-I conjure and perform as each of them, exploring through their embodiment, multifaceted aspects of the female/human psyche, exploring the recognition and progression of self awareness and identity, all the whilst braiding the past with the present.
-The work is ongoing, as I continue to look back, in, out and ahead, and consider my presence at home, in the environment, and as a citizen of the world at large. joannchaus.com
+“Conversations With Myself,” a body of work in which I assume the roles of assorted women, from the era of my birth, 1950s, donning garments that previously belonged to a close relation.
+I conjure and perform as each of them, exploring through their embodiment multifaceted aspects of the female/human psyche, exploring the recognition and progression of self-awareness and identity, all the while braiding the past with the present.
+The work is ongoing, as I continue to look back, in, out and ahead, and consider my presence at home, in the environment and as a citizen of the world at large. joannchaus.com

-“Women of Islamic State”
+‘Women of Islamic State’

 I first went to war-torn Syria in August 2015.
 I witnessed the Kurds fighting against the Islamic State on the front lines.
-When the Kurds also liberated the capital of Caliphate Raqqa, I finally met them - women who in a special way frightened and fascinated me.
+When the Kurds also liberated Raqqa, the capital of the caliphate, I finally met them — women who in a special way frightened and fascinated me.
 Women of Islamic State fighters, the wives of the most dangerous men on this planet.
 I met them first in January 2018, when I got permission to talk to captured women at Ain Issa camp near Raqqa.
-In this place I met Zama from Dagestan, Lena from Germany, Sonja from Italy, Khadija from Tunisia… There was the whole world, in one small detention camp.
-In early 2019 I watched, along with the Kurdish SDF troops, the last battle in Baghouz, small town in Syria.
-During the fighting, a lot of women and children fled from the front line.
+In this place, I met Zama from Dagestan, Lena from Germany, Sonja from Italy, Khadija from Tunisia. … There was the whole world in one small detention camp.
+In early 2019, I watched, along with troops of the Kurdish group the Syrian Democratic Forces, the last battle in Baghouz, a small town in Syria.
+During the fighting, many women and children fled from the area of the front line.
 The Kurds gathered them in the desert behind the front line.
 They were taken on trucks to another detention camp.
-Here they are up today.
+Here they are until today.
 Nobody knows what to do with them.
-They are only waiting for one - when a new Islamic state arises. en.lenkaklicperova.cz
+They wait only for the rise of a new Islamic State. en.lenkaklicperova.cz

 Constance Jaeggi/Constance Jaeggi